computerscienceiscool/TTS/README.md

 Feel free to ping us at any step you need help using our communication channels.

 ## Collaborative Experimentation Guide
-If you like to use TTS to try a new idea and like to share your experiments with the community, we urge you to use the following guideline for a better collaboration.
+If you would like to use TTS to try a new idea and like to share your experiments with the community, we urge you to use the following guideline for a better collaboration.
 (If you have an idea for better collaboration, let us know)
 - Create a new branch.
-- Open an issue pointing your branch.
+- Open an issue pointing to your branch.
 - Explain your idea and experiment.
 - Share your results regularly.
 (Tensorboard log files, audio results, visuals etc.)